ALASdoo/alasdoo_com_v2/content/english/case-studies/streamlining-carpooling.md

 ## About the client

-An award-winning family organization app, which was launched in 2016, has been making a significant impact on the way families, schools, and teams organize transportation.
-The app, now available worldwide, offers a convenient solution for carpool scheduling and includes additional features such as route optimization, reminders, and an in-app chat.
+An award&#8209;winning family organization app, which was launched in 2016, has been making a significant impact on the way families, schools, and teams organize transportation.
+The app, now available worldwide, offers a convenient solution for carpool scheduling and includes additional features such as route optimization, reminders, and an in&#8209;app chat.

 ## Client’s challenges

-In today's fast-paced world, effective organization is crucial, especially when it comes to handling the schedules and activities of children.
+In today's fast&#8209;paced world, effective organization is crucial, especially when it comes to handling the schedules and activities of children.
 Arranging transportation with other families while also handling work obligations can be difficult.

-As the client has hired us to achieve assimilation of the app into the daily routine of families, schools, and teams, our focus during testing is on ensuring that the shared transportation solution is user-friendly, time-efficient, and seamlessly integrated.
+As the client has hired us to achieve assimilation of the app into the daily routine of families, schools, and teams, our focus during testing is on ensuring that the shared transportation solution is user&#8209;friendly, time&#8209;efficient, and seamlessly integrated.

 Above all, the safety of children and the peace of mind of parents are prioritized during the testing process.